Hear what professionals, professors, and former Educational Ambassadors have to say

-Kirsten Ourada, placed in Yichang, from Spokane
+Kirsten Ourada, placed in Yichang, from Spokane, Washington

 "Preparing high school students for IELTS and studying abroad has sparked an interest in education and I am considering pursuing a career in this when I return to the States."

-Macky Landy, placed in Wenzhou, from NY
+Macky Landy, placed in Wenzhou, from New York, New York

 "It was a little scary when I found out I was being placed in Wenzhou, which I had never heard of, but soon I was very excited to be in this place that’s not one of the mega-cities.
 It’s a very Chinese experience.
 I’m forced to speak a lot more Chinese and get out of my comfort zone.”